reneghosh/reneghosh.github.io/_articles/sequencersynth.md

-What I want to do is to have a multi-voice sequencer that takes a score as a string, a list of synths on which to play each voice, a list of players to pipe them to, and the duration of each sequencer step.
+What I want to do is to have a multi-voice sequencer that takes a score as a string, a list of synths on which to play each voice, a list of players to pipe them to, and the duration of the sequencer step.

 So, what I want is to be able to write: